dustinlacewell/bustle/README.md

 1. Copy the mod files from `mod` to a temporary directory
 2. Strip type-annotations & class_name from GDScript files
-3. Copy all your `.*.import` files to the temporary directory
+3. Copy all your `*.import` files to the temporary directory
 4. Create a zip file from the temporary directory
 5. Copy the zip file to the destination
 6. Delete the temporary directory